 The area features an ethnically diverse population, and many different languages other than English are spoken.
-In some parts of the area there are issues with overcrowding, however the regenerated Castle Vale offers both good quality housing and public spaces.
+In some parts of the area there are issues with overcrowding, however there are also good examples of housing led regeneration, such as Castle Vale.